Eggless Snickerdoodle Cookies Recipe

 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-- Unsalted butter – I prefer to use unsalted butter, but if you only have salted butter handy, you can use it.
-In this case, skip the salt called in the recipe.
+- Butter: I prefer to use unsalted butter, but if you only have salted butter handy, you can use it.
+Note: In this case, skip the salt called in the recipe.

 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-Preheat the oven to 375°F. Line with parchment two baking sheets.
+Preheat the oven to 350º F (180º C).
+Line with parchment two baking sheets.

-Mix flour salt, and baking powder in a bowl.
-Next, prepare the fake eggs mixing all the ingredients in a small bowl.
-Beat together the butter and sugar until smooth.
-Add the fake eggs mixture and vanilla.
-Add dry ingredients and mix until totally incorporated.
+Mix flour, cinnamon, nutmeg, cream of tartar, baking soda, and salt in a bowl.
+Next, beat together the butter and sugars until smooth.
+Add the milk, yogurt, and vanilla.
+Then, add dry ingredients and mix until totally incorporated.

 Mix together the sugar and cinnamon in a small bowl or plate.
 Roll the cookies in the cinnamon sugar until they’re completely coated.
 Place dough balls 2 in. apart on the prepared baking sheets.

-Don’t over mix your cookie dough or you will end up with a dense cookie.
+Don’t overmix your cookie dough, or you will have a dense cookie.

-FREEZE COOKIE DOUGH: you can freeze this cookie dough before rolling for up to 3 months.
-When ready to use, allow to thaw overnight in the refrigerator, then bring to room temperature for about 1 hour.
-Then roll and continue with the recipe as directed.
+Freeze Cookie Dough: You can freeze this cookie dough before rolling for up to 3 months.
+When ready to use, allow it to thaw overnight in the refrigerator, then bring it to room temperature for about 1 hour.
+Then, roll and continue with the recipe as directed.

-MAKE AHEAD: You can make the cookie dough and chill it in the refrigerator for up to 3 days.
-Allow coming to room temperature then continue with step 5.
+Make-Ahead: You can make the cookie dough and chill it in the refrigerator for up to 3 days.

 - Eggless Sugar Cookies